Accra East Region ECG loses GH¢2 million monthly from sub-standard meters

 The estimated 20, 000 inferior meters in circulation in the region had been identified to have come from neighbouring Togo and were totally different from meters coming from the Ministry of Energy and ECG.

-He said this when a team made up of personnel from the Accra East Regional Office and the Dodowa District Office disconnected a community at Oyarifa Anointing Down for illegal electrical distribution.
+He said this when a team made up of personnel from the Accra East Regional office and the Dodowa District Office disconnected a community at Oyarifa Anointing Down for an illegal electrical distribution.

 The seemingly new community which had not been mapped by ECG, had some customers using the sub-standard meters whiles others tapped into the national grid without any meters authorised by ECG.